 Manufacturing a COVID-19 Vaccine

-The Edward Jenner Institute at the University of Oxford is at the forefront in the battle against COVID-19.
-They are producing the novel peptide-based coronavirus vaccine, ChAdOx1 nCoV-19, renamed AZD1222.
+The Jenner Institute at the University of Oxford is at the forefront in the battle against COVID-19.
+They are producing the novel viral vector-based coronavirus vaccine, ChAdOx1 nCoV-19, renamed AZD1222.

-Dr. Carina Joe invented the large scale cGMP manufacturing process: “I am a lead scientist for upstream and downstream process development for large scale cGMP manufacturing for AZD1222.
-Our COVID-19 vaccine candidate is currently in the last stage of clinical trial.
-It has now been produced in 16 cGMP labs worldwide.”
-[October 2020]
+Dr. Carina Joe invented the large-scale cGMP manufacturing process: “I am a lead scientist for upstream and downstream process development for large scale cGMP manufacturing for AZD1222.
+Our COVID-19 vaccine candidate was approved in December 2020 and itis now being produced in many cGMP labs worldwide.”

 The previous instruments they had used were producing inconsistent results and did not provide the required precision, making process control and standardization difficult.